A Quick Guide to Docker Network Types

 Previously, we learned about port publishing or port mapping.
 Assume that we have a web service running on port 5000.
 For an external user to access the web service, we must map the port on the docker host.
 In this case, map port 5000 on the container to port 80 on the Docker host.

-Once we do that, a user will be able to access the web server using the URL with port 80.
+Once we do that, a user can access the web server using the URL with port 80.
 This functions when running a single container and is easy to understand, but not when working with a swarm cluster like the one shown above.

 This is where ingress networking comes into the picture.

 When you create a docker swarm cluster, it automatically creates an ingress network.
-The ingress network has a built-in load balancer that redirects traffic from the published port, which in this case is port 80.
+The ingress network has a built-in load balancer that redirects traffic from the published port, port 80.
 All the mapped ports are port 5000 on each container.
-Since the ingress network is created automatically, there is no configuration that you have to do.
+Since the ingress network is created automatically, you do not have to configure it.

 The graphical representation below shows how the ingress network directs traffic.